voxelize/voxelize/docs/docs/tutorials/basics/3-create-a-world.md

 - `seed`
   - Seed of the voxelize world, used in `Terrain`.
 - `terrain`
-  - A set of noise parameters that can be used to generate the terrain shape.
+  - A set of noise options that can be used to generate the terrain shape.
 - `saving`
   - Whether or not should the world be saved.
 - `save_dir`